scalameta/metals/website/blog/2020-11-06-sbt-BSP-support.md

     periods of time on a single project, then this may not matter to you at all.
     However, if you jump in and out of projects, without having sbt shell running, then you will pay the cost of loading up your build every time.
-- Bloop offers sbt file support for completions and hover, whereas this is not yet available in the sbt BSP implementation.
+- Bloop offers sbt file support that enables completions and hover, whereas this is not yet available in the sbt BSP implementation.
 - sbt gives you access to the full task graph, so for example if you're using `BuildInfo`, and you compile with Bloop, your `BuildInfo` won't get generated.
 However, sources will get generated when using sbt server.
 This